rafael-yml/VBA-PdfWRT/README.md

 Modern Windows ships with `Windows.Data.Pdf`, a WinRT component exposing a high-quality PDF renderer.
 Normally accessible only from UWP or .NET, it can be called directly from VBA via `DispCallFunc` vtable dispatch, the same technique used in [DanysysTeam/VBA-UWPOCR](https://github.com/DanysysTeam/VBA-UWPOCR).

-`RenderPDFToBytes` renders each page into a `Windows.Storage.Streams.InMemoryRandomAccessStream` created via `RoActivateInstance`, then reads the bytes back by querying `IStream` and calling `IStream.Seek` and `IStream.Read`.
-No files are created at any point.
+`RenderPDFToBytes` calls `RenderPDFToImages` internally to a GUID-named temp folder, reads each page PNG back as a `Byte()` array via VBA `Open`/`Get`, deletes the files, and returns the collection.
+The temp-file bridge avoids a WinRT async callback marshalling issue that caused crashes in the direct in-memory path.

 ---